BBTL Professional Development Workshops

 BBTL Orientation Workshops

 This is our introductory workshop series for sites who wish to become a BBTL partner.
 Over the course of two sessions, we explore Howard Gardner’s Multiple Intelligences, practice read-aloud techniques and share ideas for incorporating literature across the early childhood curriculum.
-Additionally, we will talk about NPL’s history of puppetry arts and focus on our featured Puppet Truck show, presented by Wishing Chair Productions.
-Teachers will receive curriculum materials and resources to bring the featured puppet show to life in their classrooms as well as time to plan collaboratively.
+Additionally, we talk about NPL’s history of puppetry arts and focus on our featured Puppet Truck show, presented by Wishing Chair Productions.
+Teachers receive curriculum materials and resources to bring the featured puppet show to life in their classrooms as well as time to plan collaboratively.
+(Two 90–minute workshops; can be combined into one 3–hour workshop)